 You don't see a lot of red wines from Jerez, in fact red grapes aren't recognised by the Consejo Regulador, hence this being labelled Vino de la Tierra de Cadiz.
 Tintilla de Rota is genetically identical to the Graciano grape found in Rioja.
 In Jerez it was originally grown on the sandy soils around the coastal town of Rota.
 Luis Perez started to replant Tintilla in Pago Carrascal, 20km away from the Atlantic, where there have been vineyards since Roman times.
 The chalky albariza soils, with layers of marl running through like a deck of cards, is able to absorb water to sustain the vines through the baking summers.

 Luis Perez make three single parcel red wines from this vineyard.
 Carrascal is dark and earthy with ripe red fruit, a soft chalkiness, refreshing acidity and a good structure.

-The Pérez family have been viticultores, estate workers and winemakers for generations.
-In 2002 Willy Pérez and his father Luis, a professor of oenology at the University of Cádiz, set up their bodega on a hill just north west of Jerez.
+The Pérez family have been viticulture, estate workers and winemakers for generations.
+In 2002 Willy Pérez and his father Luis, a professor of oenology at the University of Cádiz, set up their bodega on a hill just northwest of Jerez.